 Talk to a lawyer if you need court permission.

-If you do not already have the parent's written authorization, Texas Family Code chapter 35 established a way to ask the court to get that permission.
-See Going to Court to Get Temporary Authorization to Care for a Child if you think you need to get court permission.
+If you do not already have the parent's written authorization, Texas Family Code chapter 35 establishes a way to ask the court to get that permission.
+Read Going to Court to Get Temporary Authorization to Care for a Child if you think you need to get court permission.

 How long does an Authorization Agreement last?